omahs/website-5/docs/examples/battleship_rust.md

 ### Game background

 The game starts with two players, each placing their ships on their private board of square grid cells.
-After placement the ships remain stationery and players take turns attempting to sink them by shelling grid cells until a player has won by sinking their opponent's ships.
+After placement the ships remain stationary and players take turns attempting to sink them by shelling grid cells until a player has won by sinking their opponent's ships.
 Each turn consists of a message exchange, or "round", where a player fires at coordinates on their opponent's board followed by an acknowledgement from the other player containing information about hit or miss, and if a ship has been sunk.
 Players alternate turns until a player has lost all their ships, ending the game.

 See [Wikipedia: Battleship_(game)](https://en.wikipedia.org/wiki/Battleship_(game)) for details on the game's history and rules.